Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Export sidecar publication is local-material only.
 A node may publish only the verified export signatures it actually has locally, and only for `ttEXPORT` transactions in the consensus candidate set.
-A fetched export sidecar is not a separate apply input: on merge, each leaf must be active-view checked, verified against the candidate transaction, and promoted into `ExportSigCollector`.
+A fetched export sidecar may be merged into `ExportSigCollector` only after active-view and signature checks, but the collector is still only a cache.
+The accepted sidecar root, once quorum-aligned, is the source for the ledger witness.
 `ttEXPORT_SIGNATURES` is the export signature witness interface.
 Network mode derives it from the accepted `exportSigSetHash` sidecar snapshot; standalone/dev helpers may synthesize the same witness from the local validator key.
 The pseudo